Ol' Blue Eyes Only

 It's a 42-cent U.S. Postal Service commemorative stamp, issued posthumously in 2008.

-Referred to him as "Mumbles," as well as "the world's most overrated actor."
+Sinatra referred to him as "Mumbles" and considered him "the world's most overrated actor."

 He Attempted Suicide

 It happened during his stormy love affair with Ava Gardner, his wife from 1951–1957.
 One night, after she refused to sleep with him, Gardner was just dozing off when she heard a gunshot in the next room—Sinatra had fired into a pillow.
 "At least his overdoses were quieter," she recalled in the Daily Mail.
 Had he actually tried to kill himself on other occasions?
 "All the f---ing time,' the Golden Age actress said.
 "It was a cry for help.
 I always fell for it."

 His mother wouldn't let him have one as a child.
 As an adult, he had plenty of them.

 Legend had it that Sinatra was so angry when his young bride cut off her blond tresses that he had her served with divorce papers.
 In 2013, Mia Farrow corrected the record, noting that her late husband "loved the cut, and so I kept it short."
 (Back in the '60s, Sinatra's ex Ava Gardner offered her own sardonic take: "I always knew Frank would end up in bed with a boy.")

 Because Bruce Willis's character was based on one that Sinatra had played in the 1960s, 20th Century Fox was contractually obligated to offer him the role.
 He passed.